Menstrual synchrony: Original study by Martha McClintock

 Martha McClintock published the first study on menstrual synchrony among women living together in dormitories at Wellesley College, a women's liberal arts college in Massachusetts, US.

 Proposed causes

 McClintock hypothesized that pheromones could cause menstrual cycle synchronization.
 However, other mechanisms have been proposed, most prominently synchronization with lunar phases.

 Efforts to replicate McClintock's results

 No scientific evidence supports the lunar hypothesis, and doubt has been cast on pheromone mechanisms.

 After the initial studies reporting menstrual synchrony began to appear in the scientific literature, other researchers began reporting the failure to find menstrual synchrony.

 These studies were followed by critiques of the methods used in early studies, which argued that biases in the methods used produced menstrual synchrony as an artifact.

-More recent studies, which took into account some of these methodological criticisms, failed to find menstrual synchrony.
+More recent studies, which took into account some of these methodological criticisms, have been performed.
+Menstrual synchrony was not found in some studies such as those done on a natural-fertility population, and college students living together like the original McClintock study Other studies asserted menstrual synchrony's existence, like those done in medical hostels, teammates that played basketball together, and coworkers.

 Terminology

 The term synchrony has been argued to be misleading because no study has ever found that menstrual cycles become strictly concordant, nevertheless menstrual synchrony is used to refer the phenomenon of menstrual cycle onsets becoming closer to each other over time.